-The Maine State Police will be dedicating 3 three-quarter time inspectors and 3 "as needed" inspectors doing part time New Entrant Safety Investigations to maintain the level of completion we have maintained over the years.
+The Maine State Police will be dedicating 2 full time inspectors and 4 "as needed" inspectors doing part time New Entrant Safety Investigations to maintain the level of completion we have maintained over the years.
+With the additional of the forth full trained as needed inspector Maine should be able to meet its obligations.